keu/docs/astro/develop-project.md

 #### Install Python Packages from a Private PyPI Index

-This topic provides instructions for building your Astro project using Python packages from a private PyPI index.
 In some organizations, python packages are prebuilt and pushed to a hosted private pip server (such as pypiserver or Nexus Repository) or managed service (such as PackageCloud or Gitlab).
-At a high level, this setup requires specifying your private packages in `requirements.txt`, creating a custom Docker image that changes where pip looks for packages, and building your project with this Docker image.

 #### Prerequisites